February 10, 2023Review Recipe

-Quick Cooking Oats: You can use old fashioned rolled oats instead, but the cookies won’t be quite as soft as if you use quick cooking oats
+QUICK COOKING OATS: You can use old-fashioned oats instead, but the cookies won’t be quite as soft as if you use quick-cooking oats.

-Sugar: The brown sugar makes this recipe softer and more moist, but it’s fine to just use white sugar if that’s what you have.
-Honey would be another good alternative to sugar
+SUGAR: The brown sugar makes this recipe softer and moister, but it’s fine to just use white sugar if that’s what you have.
+Honey would be another good alternative to sugar.

-Peanut Butter: Other nut butters such as almond butter could be used for this recipe if needed
+PEANUT BUTTER: Other nut butter such as almond butter or cashew butter would be a good substitute in this recipe if needed.

 STEP ONE: Line an 8-inch baking dish with foil or parchment paper.

-STEP THREE: Place six tablespoons of cooking oats into a food processor and pulse until finely ground.
+STEP THREE: Place six tablespoons of quick-cooking oats into a food processor and pulse until finely ground.

-STEP FOUR: Add the ground oats (or flour) to the mixing bowl with the sugar and peanut butter mixture.
+STEP FOUR: Add the ground oats to the large mixing bowl with the sugar and peanut butter mixture.
 Add the vanilla and salt.

-STEP FIVE: Slowly add the one and a half cups of oats and the half cup of M&Ms to the mixture, stirring as you go.
+STEP FIVE: Slowly add one and a half cups of oats and a half cup of M&M’s to the mixture, stirring as you go.

-STEP SIX: Press the mixture into the baking dish.
+STEP SIX: Press the mixture into the prepared pan.

 STEP EIGHT: Cover and refrigerate for at least two hours or until set.
 Cut into squares and serve.

-IN THE FRIDGE: You can store these monster cookie bites in an airtight container in the fridge for up to two weeks.
+IN THE FRIDGE: You can store these monster cookie bites in an airtight container – or tightly in plastic wrap – in the fridge for up to two weeks.